philzook58/philzook58.github.io/_notes/Languages/datalog.md

 Grid world + subsumption / lattice.

 ## CHR
+See note on prolog for more on CHR

 Constraint handling rules have some similarity to datalog with subsumption and sometimes you can translate programs.
 Datalog has set semantics, CHR has multiset semantics.
 Sometimes you add CHR rules to make set semantics subsumption allows some deletion.